aslak3/MAXI030/MAXI030Core/README.md

 ### Interrupt routing

 At the current time interrupt routing is sequential logic, though this is probably incorrect.
-In any case the interrupt routing is very simplisitic: a priority encoder is used based on the interrupt inputs and the interrupt mask bits in the INT_PASS register.
+In any case the interrupt routing is very simplistic: a priority encoder is used based on the interrupt inputs and the interrupt mask bits in the INT_PASS register.
 Currently 5 bits are defined, one for each of the possible interrupt sources.
 If a bit is 1, the interrupt can be enabled, if it is 0 it will be blocked.
+Each priority level maps to an /IPL level.

 ### Generation of misc MPU signals